elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Government-Agencies.md

   * Keeping control over the data used for training
   * Controlling actions taken by AI
 * In this course, the students learn how build the AI systems.
-  * Prepare your data and store it in the semantic search databases
+  * Prepare your data and store it in the semantic search databases (RAG)
-  * Rules of sending questions to AI
+  * Rules of sending questions to AI (Prompt Engineering)
   * Secure AI implementations using local models or networked local copy of the model
   * Best practices for cloud architecture